aergoio/libaergo/README.md

 # libaergo

-This library is used to interface with the Aergo blockchains from C, C++, C# and VB.NET.
+This library is used to interface with the Aergo blockchains from different programming languages:

+* C
+* C++
+* C#
+* VB.NET

 Other languages can also use it via FFI.

 ## Supported OS